schuchert/schuchert.github.io/_posts/2012-07-06-wonderful-surprise.md

 I started working on a book some time back on C++ and something like OOD or TDD or some such theme.
 You can see its current state [here](http://schuchert.wikispaces.com/cpptraining.CppAndOodTheLeastYouNeedToKnow).
-I did that because at the time I was teaching C++ to C programmers at NASA and I wanted to have additioanl backround material for the students.
+I did that because at the time I was teaching C++ to C programmers at NASA and I wanted to have additional background material for the students.

 As you can see by the date, I haven't done anything with it lately.
 I did contact some publishers but nobody seemed very interested and, like with a lot